 Reservations may conveniently be made online here or by calling 720-865-2324, or emailing email@example.com .

 - Same-day reservations can be made for field equipment or editing facilities on a resource available basis.

-Please note that same-day walk-in use requests are risky, as Denver Community Media cannot guarantee the types and quantity of equipment that will be on hand.
+Please note that Denver Community Media cannot guarantee the types and quantity of equipment that will be on hand.
 Please plan your projects and resource usage with this in mind.

-- Field Equipment Cancellations should be made at least 4 hours prior to reservation if at all possible.
+Equipment Cancellations should be made at least 24 hours prior to reservation.

 - Calling us at 720-865-2324 and leaving a detailed voicemail

 Denver Community Media is committed to protecting your individual privacy and securing your personal information made available to us.
 Personal information submitted voluntarily to us through online web forms, email subscriptions and messages, or through interactive web-based applications will be used to respond to your message and to help us respond to your requests.
 DCM does not sell, rent, exchange, or otherwise disclose information we collect to outside organizations or persons not associated with Denver Community Media.

 This information is not reported or used in any manner that would reveal personally identifiable information without your permission, and will not be released to any outside parties unless we are legally required to do so.